Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 > \- Update the Platform Binding secret and followed by re-establishing
 > the shielded connection, can also be used by host to validate (to
-> ensure freshness in shielded connection session) when required.
+> provide freshness in shielded connection session) when required.
 But
 > this procedure would lead to NVM write operations (e.g. writing to
 > platform binding secret data object, security events due to the usage
 > of shared secrets in performing the shielded connection).
 Hence the